 The number of requests to read a row based on a key.
 If this value is high, it is a good indication that your tables are properly indexed for your queries.

 The number of requests to read the last key in an index.
-With ORDER BY
+With ORDER BY, the server issues a first-key request followed by several next-key requests, whereas with ORDER BY DESC, the server issues a last-key request followed by several previous-key requests.

 The number of requests to read the next row in key order.
 This value is incremented if you are querying an index column with a range constraint or if you are doing an index scan.

 The number of requests to read the previous row in key order.
 This read method is mainly used to optimize ORDER BY ...
-DESC
+DESC.

 The number of requests to read a row based on a fixed position.
 This value is high if you are doing a lot of queries that require sorting of the result.
 You probably have a lot of queries that require MySQL to scan entire tables or you have joins that do not use keys properly.